Oscarl214/Password-Generator/README.md

 ## How It Works

-User is prompted with a question asking how long they want their password to be with the criteria of it being min 8 and max 128.
+User is prompted with a question asking how long they want their password to be with the criteria of it being min 8 and max 128 characters.

 Once user inputs apprioriate length, than they are presented with four diffrent criteria that they can include in the password.